Have crowds returned to Sonoma County wineries? Here is what the summer looked like

 That sentiment was shared elsewhere across Sonoma County.

-At Benziger Family Winery in Glen Ellen and its sister Imagery Estate Winery, the two spots have seen an increase in visitors at an average of 40% between both locations, said Brian Reeves, vice president of direct-to-consumer sales.
+Benziger Family Winery in Glen Ellen and its sister Imagery Estate Wineryhave seen an increase in visitors at an average of 40% between both locations, said Brian Reeves, vice president of direct-to-consumer sales.

 Benziger has traditionally been a popular spot with its tram tours across its estate that highlight its biodynamic farming practices, in which the land’s ecosystem is balanced through such acts as administering specialized compost and nutrients as opposed to harsh chemicals.